 Remote Work Compensation

 The debate over location-based pay continues.
 Some companies pay market rates for the employee's location; others pay a flat rate regardless of geography.
-Know which model your target company uses before negotiating, because it dramatically affects your leverage.
+Know which model your target company uses before negotiating, because it dramatically affects your use.

 AI-Driven Compensation Benchmarking